How to use Zendesk triggers to auto CC agents on new tickets (and a simpler way)

 Take your Zendesk automation beyond auto CC triggers

-Ready to swap out complex triggers for powerful, easy-to-use AI? eesel AI works seamlessly with Zendesk to automate ticket triage, draft replies, and handle frontline support.
+Ready to enhance your Zendesk experience with powerful, easy-to-use AI? eesel AI works seamlessly within the Zendesk ecosystem to automate ticket triage, draft replies, and support your frontline team.

 Start your free trial or book a demo to see it in action.